pwnwriter/wood/content/blog/owasp-meetup.md

 ![][hxn]

-You can pass a file containing a list of urls, and define height, width and even a deplayed screenshot is possible.
+You can pass a file containing a list of urls, and define height, width and even a delayed screenshot is possible.

 One of the most interesting usages of this tools is that, you can run it on `github` actions to take screenshot of your subdomain, zip that out upload to [0x0.st][0x0] or your own instance.

-I guess it's this for now.

-Links:

-[@pwnwriter/haylxon][haylxon]
+After the talk, I was gifted some cute swag and a letter of appreciation.
+I want to thank OWASP for that <3.

 <!---Links-->
 [owasp]: https://owasp.org